 Height and Weight Chart for Men and Women

-Check your height to weight ratio using our approximate optimum average height to weight ratio chart guide below
+Check your height to weight ratio using our approximate optimum average height to weight ratio chart guide provided below.

 The table below shows both Metric and Imperial measurements, i.e. Inches/Centimeters – Pounds/Kilograms:

-You can calculate your ideal BMI by using the below formula:
+You can calculate your ideal BMI using the below formula:

 - Weight in pounds = 5 x BMI + (BMI divided by 5) x (Height in inches minus 60)